ChrisRackauckas/ASKEM_Evaluation_Staging/docs/src/Scenario2/Evaluation_Scenario_2.md

 terms of the states was required.
 This needed expert information, which we called out for and documented the results in https:
 //github.com/ChrisRackauckas/ASKEM_Evaluation_Staging/issues/20.
-This led us to a definition of the instantanious R0 as defined in https:
+This led us to a definition of the instantaneous R0 as defined in https:
 //www.ncbi.nlm.nih.gov/pmc/articles/PMC7325187/ equation 1.
 However, the R
 computation requires the mean duration of infectiousness, we will use `D=20` for now to have a non-trivial optimization.
 Thus using this definition of R0 and our